ahilbers/importance_subsampling/README.md

 ### Sample code

 Sample code executing the _importance subsampling_ methodology on the PSM used in the paper.
 Designed to run with `Python 3.6` with `numpy` and `pandas` and `Calliope 0.6.2`.
 Runs as follows from a unix command line.
-Note that you need to install `Calliope` (see acknowledgements) first!
+Note that you need have installed `Calliope` via Anaconda (see [this link](https://calliope.readthedocs.io/en/stable/user/installation.html) for download instruction).
+The default solver is `GLPK' but this can be changed in `model_files/model.yaml'.

-    $ source activate calliope      # start Calliope environment (calliope) $ python3 main.py    # run code
+    $ conda activate calliope       # start Calliope environment (calliope) $ python3 main.py    # run code

 A directory `outputs` is created with all relevant PSM outputs.